 Okay, so what I want to ask next is, what do you expect from your authors?
 Because I know being successful as an author takes more than just publishing a book.
 Just because you have your book out there doesn’t mean you’re going to be successful.

-So can you just tell us a little bit about what is the best way for an author to market themselves online, to promote their books online?
+So can you just tell us a little bit about the best way for an author to market themselves online, to promote their books online?

 Veena Maheshwari:

-So what I realized that is you need to give it to at least three to four people – a really professional editor, then a proofreader, then you go to the best cover design because when it comes to Amazon, the thumbnails matter really matter.
+So I realized that you need to give it to at least three to four people – a professional editor, then a proofreader, and then you go to the best cover design because when it comes to Amazon, the thumbnails matter.

 Then, of course, you need to start with market research.
 Nowadays what we do is for Amazon, so we get exact results.
 What kind of titles do people use, what sells, what doesn’t?
 What keywords to use, and what kind of keywords should come in the description…

-Everything you need to delegate with people who know stuff.
-But when it comes to marketing, especially, you need to have really good people behind you.
+Everything you need to delegate to people who know stuff.
+But when it comes to marketing, especially, you must have really good people behind you.
 So time for market research, you need to be out there as an author, you have to give your freebies, and you need to put your content out there.

 And, of course, the Facebook and Instagram ads and all, that’s really expensive.
 To be honest, I experienced, it because I didn’t know when to target, who to target, and which target audience exactly to put in under my phone and start email campaigns, I didn’t know all that.